Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$: Exciton insulator critical temperature

-For given background dielectric constant $\epsilon_\infty$, normal gap $E_g$, and temperature $T$, the quantities $q_{s}$, $\Sigma_{i}$ and $\mu$ are determined by solving Eqs.\ (\ref{eq:S_qs}), (\ref{eq:S_neutral}), and (\ref{eq:S_Sigma}).
-With thus determined quantities, we write Eq.\ (\ref{eq:linear}) in a matrix form by discretizing ${\bf k}$ within an irreducible BZ as \ba \Delta({\bf k}_i) =\sum_j M(i,j) \Delta({\bf k}_j). \ea $\mathit{T}_{c}$ is given by the temperature where the largest eigenvalue of the matrix $M$ of Eq.\ (\ref{matrix}) becomes 1.
-We used the experimentally determined dielectric constant $\epsilon_{\infty} = 3.0$ of $1T$-TiSe$_2$ as explained below in Appendix B. $\mathit{T}_{c}$ was calculated as the normal state gap $E_g$ is varied by taking the ${\bf k}$ as an array of $46 \times 46$ $k$-points within the hexagonal 1st BZ.
-The resulting phase diagram in the $E_g-T$ plane is shown in Fig.\ \ref{phasediag}{\textbf{a}}.
-There are no fitting parameters.
-As can be seen from the figure, $T_c \approx 200$ K for $E_g \approx 110$ meV, and $\mathit{T}_{c} \approx 240$ K for $E_g \approx$ 140 meV (marked by the red star).
-This is consistent with $T_c \approx 202$ K from the neutron diffraction measurement on crystals \cite{DiSalvo1976}, and $\mathit{T}_{c}\approx 232$ K from ARPES \cite{PChen2015} and $\mathit{T}_{c}\approx 240$ K from Raman experiments on monolayers.\cite{Goli2012}
+$\mathit{T}_{c}$ of $1T$-TiSe$_2$ was calculated as the normal state gap $E_g$ is varied taking the background dielectric constant $\epsilon_{\infty} = 3.0$.
+This gives the calculated $T_c$ once the normal gap $E_g$ is experimentally established.
+The determination of $\epsilon_{\infty}$ from the published experiments data and {\it ab initio} calcualtions is explained in Appendix \ref{sec:epsilon}.
+The resulting phase diagram in the $E_g-T$ plane is shown in Fig.\ \ref{phasediag}{(a)}.
+As can be seen from the figure, $T_c \approx 135 \pm 27 $ K for the normal gap $E_g \approx 74 \pm 15 $ meV (marked by the red star) recently determined by utilizing the photon-energy dependent ARPES as we discussed about the normal state gap in the paragraph after next.\cite{Watson2019PRL} The measured CDW critical temperature is $T_c \approx 202$ K from the neutron diffraction measurement on bulk crystals,\cite{DiSalvo1976} and on monolayers $\mathit{T}_{c}\approx 232$ K from ARPES \cite{PChen2015} and $ \approx 240$ K from Raman experiments.\cite{Goli2012} The calculated $T_c \approx 135 \pm 27 $ K is smaller than the measured $T_c \approx 200$ K from bulk samples but is larger than half of it.

+We also checked robustness of the results by calculating $T_c$ from the 3D gap equation of (\ref{eq:linear3D}) and (\ref{eq:Coulomb3D}).
+The screened Coulomb interaction is weakened in 3D which decreases $T_c$.
+On the other hand, for a fixed $E_g$, the minimum gap between $\Gamma$ and $L$ points in 3D BZ, the $k_z$ dispersion of the bands widens the average energy gap between the electron and hole bands, which should increases $T_c$ around $E_g \approx 74$ meV as can be inferred from Fig.\ \ref{phasediag}{(a)}.
+This overcomes the decrease from the weakened Coulomb interaction and causes a net increase to $T_c \approx 150 $ K for $E_g \approx 74$ meV as shown in Fig.\ \ref{fig:Tc_3D} in Appendix \ref{sec:Tc}.
+Notwithstanding uncertainty in the normal state nature, it seems that the CDW formation in TiSe$_2$ is mainly by the Coulomb interaction.
+This should provide a much needed theoretical support for the EI picture of the CDW state of TiSe$_2$.

+We wish to point out that the screened Coulomb interaction in monolayers of transition metal dichalcogenides is better described by the Rytova-Keldysh potential because of the dielectric contrast between a monolayer and surrounding substrates or vacuum.\cite{Chernikov2014} The parameters of the potential need to be determined before quantitative comparisons are made between experimental $T_c$ and calculations for monolayers.